OxfordSemantic/vscode-rdfox-rdf/README.md

 This extension provides syntax highlighting for RDF languages (SPARQL, Turtle, N-Triples and N-Quads), Datalog rules and [RDFox](https://www.oxfordsemantic.tech/product) shell scripts.

+It also provides command reference for RDFox shell scripts.
+To view the description of an RDFox command, simply hover over it.

 ![Turtle highlighting example](images/example.png "Turtle highlighting example")

 ## Features